ida/adi.forumail/README.rst

 close the file.
 The cron wil be active immediately.

 In case needed, you can remove the entry again like this:
-After opening with 'crontab -e', hit the 'd'-key as long, until nothing's left, then again do ':wq'.
+After opening with 'crontab -e', double-hit the 'd'-key, to remove the entry, then again do ':wq'.

 Get addon and its dependencies